datacarpentry/python-ecology-lesson/_episodes/01-short-introduction-to-Python.md

 ~~~
 {: .output}

-For the remainder of this episode, use your chosen text editor when you create a script.
+For the remainder of this lesson, you could use your chosen text editor to write example commands and your solutions to exercises as scripts.

 ## Introduction to Python built-in data types